Day 4 - Laugavegur: Landmannalaugar to Hrafntinnusker

 Reykyafjoll, with chocolate icing.

 This campground is one of two notorious campsites at elevation: terrain makes a huge difference to wind exposure and this spot has many of the features conducive to strong wind, though they can be ameliorated when you know how.
 After seeing a ton of tents destroyed two nights ago at Landmannalaugar about 500m lower, it’s clear why this spot would be even tougher.
 This is one of two huts we booked at the highest elevation because we figured this was where the most severe weather was likely to be.
-The weather is perfect today, but I’m very happy to be in the hut.
+The weather is perfect today, but we’re very happy to be in the hut.